InfuseAI/primehub/CONTRIBUTING.md

 Warning: Merging destination map for chart 'jupyterhub'.
 Cannot overwrite table item 'extraEnv', with non table value: map[]
 ```

 This should finish within a few minutes.
-Note that hub won't start until `primehub-secret`, please follow the bootstrap instructions.
+Note that hub won't start until `primehub-secret` created in the bootstrap process.

 ### bootstrap

-TODO: this is to be moved to a post-install bootstrap job, which should be an idempotent job that helps with upgrading.

-Run the following commands:
+bootstrap will be done with helm-chart's post-install hook.
+It will run the following commands:

 ```
 export DOMAIN=10.88.88.88.xip.io:8080